rchr157/AustinRent/README.md

 # AustinRent
 This project examines the cost of rent in Austin.
-The purpose of this project is to get a general understanding of what influences the cost of rent for an apartment in Austin and what is the average rent.
+The purpose of this project is to get a general understanding of what influences the cost of rent for an apartment in Austin and how it differs by number of bedrooms, squarefoot, and location.
 This is for preperation for moving to Austin.
 ![Image of Apartments Clustered](https://github.com/rchr157/AustinRent/blob/master/screenshots/snap3-austin-rent-clustered.png)

 # Objective